eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 ## Introduction

 Merry April Foolsmas, everyone!
-I must make a confession.
-I have seen the light.
-I am now a true Condorcet purist!
-I did the math, and it revealed to me the solution was before us the entire time.
+I have seen the light of the math, and I am now a *true* Condorcet purist.

 Fellow Condorcetists, I come bearing a gift: I have permanently solved the Condorcet paradox.
 There is in fact a *perfect* voting system!
-It is called Approval voting, and it *is* indeed a Condorcet method.
+It is called *Approval voting*, and it *is* indeed a Condorcet method.

 [For an actually serious argument on the fact that Approval is a practical Condorcet approximation, see this post.](../practicalapproval){:target="_blank"} However, the math I am about to present is *dead serious*, even if *I* am not.